videolan/x265/doc/reST/cli.rst

 .. option:: --tune, -t <string>

 	Tune the settings for a particular type of source or situation.
-The changes will be applied after --preset but before all other parameters.
+The changes will be applied after :option:`--preset` but before all other parameters.
 Default none

 	**Values:** psnr, ssim, zero-latency, fast-decode.

 .. option:: --frame-threads, -F <integer>

 	Number of concurrently encoded frames.
-Using a single frame thred gives a slight improvement in compression, since the entire reference frames are always available for motion compensation, but it has severe performance implications.
+Using a single frame thread gives a slight improvement in compression, since the entire reference frames are always available for motion compensation, but it has severe performance implications.
 Default is an autodetected count